For daily wit & wisdom, sign up for the Almanac newsletter.

 Was Saint Nicholas a real person?
 Is he the model for Santa Claus and Father Christmas?
 Find out about the history of St. Nicholas Day and the traditions associated with this holiday (leave out those shoes!).

 Saint Nicholas Day: The Feast of Sinterklaas

 At the beginning of the Advent season is St. Nicholas Day (December 6—or December 19 on the Julian calendar).

-Many countries in Europe celebrate the Feast of Sinterklaas—also known as St. Nicholas—starting on the 5th of December, the eve of the day, by sharing candies, chocolate letters, small gifts, and riddles.
-Children put out their shoes with carrots and hay for the saint’s horse the evening prior, hoping St. Nicholas will exchange them for small gifts.
+Many European countries celebrate the Feast of Sinterklaas—also known as St. Nicholas—starting on the 5th of December, the eve of the day, by sharing candies, chocolate letters, small gifts, and riddles.
+Children put out their shoes with carrots and hay for the saint’s horse the evening prior, hoping St. Nicholas would exchange them for small gifts.
 (Sound familiar?)

 In Belgium and the Netherlands, a fellow dressed as St. Nicholas would arrive by ship on December 6 and ride a white horse (or a donkey) through the towns, handing out gifts.
 It was the Dutch pronunciation of his name—Sinterklaas—as well as Dutch traditions that made their way to America.
-These led the way to the name Santa Claus and the tradition of gift-giving.
+These led the way to the name Santa Claus and the gift-giving tradition.

 For many European countries, this simple gift-giving day in early Advent helps preserve a Christmas Day focus on the meaning of Christmas itself.